ianmilliken/mpc/site/content/blog/nfp-s-have-members-not-donors.md

 ---
+seo:
+  meta_description: >-
+    How do charities and not-for-profits achieve success in this marketplace?
+    There’s very little repeat business in this sector primarily due to the marketing and sales strategies being implemented.
+Here we discuss how to do NFP marketing successfully.
+  meta_title: >-
+    Stop Selling Guilt!
+The Evolution of Not For Profit Marketing | Marketplace Strategy Solutions
 title: Evolution of NFP marketing
 publishDate: '2018-06-26T12:45:12+10:00'
 author: Jordan
-seo:
-  meta_title: Stop Selling Guilt!
-The Evolution of Not For Profit Marketing | Marketplace Strategy Solutions
-  meta_description: How do charities and not-for-profits achieve success in this marketplace?
-There’s very little repeat business in this sector primarily due to the marketing and sales strategies being implemented.
-Here we discuss how to do NFP marketing successfully.
+image: /img/nfp-marketing.jpg
 ---
 Donated to charity recently?
 Don't worry, there's no guilt trip coming from us.